MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/what-is-in-the-approval-kit.md

 # What’s in the Approvals Kit

+The Approvals Kit builds on the out of the box [Approvals Connector](/connectors/approvals/).
+The Power Platform solution includes a set of Power Apps, Power Automate and Dataverse components to make creating business approvals processed easier to author and trigger.

+Key components of the kit:

+- Process Designer: A Power App that allows Business users to create and version approval workflows with input application data, stages and conditions
+- Custom Connector: Provides a simple way for makers to use a Power Automate Trigger to start the process of a business approval based on the Power Platform connectors and actions
+- Dataverse: A set of custom tables that allow workflows to be defined and monitored
+- Power Automate Flows: A set of cloud flows that react to changes in the dataverse tables to manage the end to end approval process

 ## Custom Connector

 The Approvals Kit includes a custom connector to help the process of starting a new business approval process.